cvilas/guidance/people/leaders_code.md

 ## Core principles

 - What [motivates](https://www.youtube.com/watch?v=u6XAPnuFjJc) all of us is autonomy, mastery and sense of purpose.
 Deliver that.
-- Provide context, not control.
+- Provide vision and operating context, not control.

 As a Leader, I shall:

 - Be humble.
 Building things in the physical world is hard, and can go wrong in many interesting ways.
 - Hold on to strong views loosely.
 Conviction provides direction to the team.
 But, when evidence to the contrary presents itself, change views.
 - Commit once a decision is made, even if I disagree.
 (It's common for intelligent/reasonable people to disagree)
 - Not dismiss something (tech, policy, process) that does not work without asking the questions 'could it work?' and 'What needs to change to make it work?'
-(That it doesn't work is stating the obvious.
-Takes intellect to go beyond.)
+(That it doesn't work is stating the obvious.)
 - Hold the urge to complain.
 Propose solutions.
 Build consensus.
 Move forward.
 It's hard work, but the right thing to do.
 - Accept that mistakes/failures are natural part of learning.
 Engage end-users with the product/process early and often, so we can make those mistakes early and course-correct cheaply and often
 - Incentivize behaviours, not outcomes (Closely related to James Clear's [Identity-Based Habits](https://jamesclear.com/identity-based-habits))